Back to Blog

 The first place I'd look is at trans-fatty acids:

-Crisco ("oleo"); things fried in soybean/vegetable oil (donuts, fries, etc.); conventional junk foods like cookies, microwave popcorn, pizzas, etc.; margarine...
+Crisco ("oleo"); things fried in soybean/vegetable oil (donuts, fries, etc.); conventional junk foods like pre-packaged cookies or microwave popcorn, and margarine are full of trans-fats.
 It's when liquid vegetable oils are converted into solids.

-In your body, trans-fats are directly correlated to blood stasis.
+In your body, trans-fats directly correlate with blood stasis.
 They stick to the walls of your arteries where they cause damage.
 Erosion of the glycocalyx, the hairy lining of the arteries (1), is a leading indicator of heart disease.

 A statin medication can't reverse this type of damage.
-Which is maybe why heart disease is still the #1 killer of adults in the US, despite almost every single one of those people being on a cholesterol-lowering medication...(?)
+Maybe this is why heart disease is still the #1 cause of adult deaths in the US, despite almost every single one of those people being on a cholesterol-lowering medication...(?!)

 The role of nutrition